 - Planning and Development: The Western Library System provides assistance with the development of library plans, encourages partnerships, makes information available about funding opportunities, and supports library staff and boards as they seek innovative ways to meet the needs of their communities.

 - Online Mailing List: Join the WLS mailing list to receive timely library and System news, information, and updates.
 Any member librarian, library trustee, or media specialist may subscribe to the list at: WLS-L@nlc.state.ne.us.

 - Scholarships: The Western Library System Board established a scholarship fund to facilitate professional development.
 Librarians, Media Specialists, Board Members, Trustees, and any other people involved in library service in the Western Library System may use monies in the fund for attendance at professional meetings, classes, workshops, or other beneficial academic activities.
-To apply for a WLS Scholarship submit a Scholarship Application and letter.
+To apply for a WLS Scholarship submit a Scholarship Application.

 - Training: WLS provides workshops and individual training on topics of interest to librarians, media specialists, and library trustees.
 Contact the System office to request or schedule a training session.

 Reference – Online http://nebraskaccess.nebraska.gov/

 Book Sets – Contact the WLS office to check out any book sets

 Set in post-Civil War Texas, Paulette Jiles’ latest novel, News of the World, tells the story of 71-year-old Captain Jefferson Kyle Kidd and his unlikely ward, a 10-year-old girl rescued by the U.S. Army from Kiowa Indian capture.
 9 copies